 3. Create workflows including review processes.
 Infosec teams, especially the chief information security officer (CISO), likely have many demands on their time.
 So, to ensure they’re as effective a resource as possible for sales and proposal teams, regular review cycles should be established for updating security content, and approval chains applied to the process to keep everyone involved honest.

 Having information security teams take complete ownership of curating security questionnaire content is key.
 And by observing the above, they’ll be able to avoid issues around content discovery, duplication, and maintenance.
 That is particularly important as your company continues to build out its security content by responding to more security questionnaires over time.
-Remember, despite standards like the SIG Questionnaire, security questionnaires will always be different based on who is delivering them.
+Remember, security questionnaires will always be different based on who is delivering them.

 “If you’re working in a fast-paced, chaotic environment, which most of us are, garbage in, garbage out,” says Linda.
 “If you don’t have a content curator, or if you don’t have someone to manage this data, it’s not going to work.”